Maz0327/TrendFinder/replit.md

 ## Overview

-This is a full-stack content trend monitoring application that tracks viral content across multiple platforms (Reddit, YouTube, News APIs, and Twitter/X).
-The system automatically scans these platforms, analyzes content using AI, and provides insights into trending topics with viral potential scoring and content hooks for social media optimization.
+This is a full-stack content trend monitoring application that tracks viral content across multiple platforms using **Bright Data as the primary data source**.
+The system automatically scans Reddit, Instagram, YouTube, TikTok, and Twitter/X through Bright Data's API and browser automation, analyzes content using AI, and provides insights into trending topics with viral potential scoring and content hooks for social media optimization.

 ## User Preferences